 Kelly Shepherd is a dedicated professional musician and teacher with over 25 years in music.
 He has performed and recorded with some of the very best names in jazz and he is an equally devoted teacher.
 As a child, Kelly was exposed to all styles of music and performance from his father who was a musician.
 Kelly started his formal musical studies at Peabody Conservatory in Baltimore, Md at the age of 10.
 At age 13, Kelly auditioned for and was accepted into The Baltimore School for the Performing Arts.
 While studying classical saxophone with Dr. Chris Ford at BSA, he would frequently visit his father, a jazz singer, in New York City.
 In New York, he was around and learned from the best musicians in the world with whom his father was working.
 This way, Kelly was taught both formally and informally.
 He also entered the traditional rites of passage essential to jazz musicians.
 By spending time with and sitting in with older great musicians, the spirit of the music was passed on to Kelly.
-He started learning from and being mentored outside of school settings by jazz saxophone masters Junior Cook and Gary Bartz.
+He started learning from and being mentored outside of school settings by saxophone masters Junior Cook and Gary Bartz.
 During high school Kelly met a friend and teacher for life in Jamal Wilson.
 Mr. Wilson mentored and taught Kelly about many things.
 He introduced Kelly to a technique for tone production aimed at playing with a healing sound.
 "Although I didn't consciously know how to articulate it at the time, I was longing for this approach to music.
 I was really into John Coltrane and Jimi Hendrix.
-Mr. Wilson taught me that being a good person could work for me and that it would be my path to success.
+Mr. Wilson encouraged the importance of being a good person and how it is the foundation to success.
 He tied all of that into the technique of playing..
-He taught me about many things and he helped me to put all that I was learning from other great music teachers, under one umbrella.
-He taught me that love, respect and compassion for all living beings was an essential part of living.
 Honestly, I couldn't have asked for more...
 A great classical teacher Dr. Chris Ford, two world renowned jazz saxophone masters Junior Cook and Gary Bartz, an incredible singer in my dad, and a master teacher in Mr. Wilson.
-All while I was in high school!
-I had the education that no amount of money could buy."
+All during my formative years, I had the education that no amount of money could buy."

 In 2001, Kelly's son Justyn was born, and Kelly decided to devote more time to teaching so that he could watch Justyn grow.
 Having been taught and mentored by jazz saxophone legends Junior Cook, Gary Bartz, as well as his father, Kelly acquired a vast wealth of essential musical knowledge which can not be found in textbooks or university settings.
-Along with learning about the science of healing sound from Mr. Wilson, Mr. Wilson started sharing with Kelly how to communicate with and nurture students.
-It has become the foundation of his teaching philosophy.
+Mr. Wilson started sharing with Kelly how to communicate with and nurture students.
 "I am an avid student and devoted teacher always wanting to develop and share all the important information I've been fortunate enough to receive.
 After my son Justyn was born, I immersed myself in teaching and found myself specializing in teaching professional and intermediate musicians the techniques for personal sound development.
-I realized that my younger students were able to play their own personal sound quite naturally right away and more easily than the professional adults.
+I realized that my younger students were able to play their own personal sound quite naturally right away.
 They were very advanced.
-I was quickly won over my younger students and I realized the importance of children having a very good first teacher.
-None of my peers wanted to teach beginners but I saw each young pupil as the teacher.
-I wished I could sound like them...
-I was so trained that they could do things I couldn't do..
-They exemplified transparency of character reflected in purity of sound.
-They were happy and adults were trying to be happy..
+I was quickly won over by my younger students and I realized the importance of children having a very good first teacher.
+None of my peers wanted to teach beginners but I saw each young pupil as a musician with unrealized potential.
 It was a perfect fit.
 Together, my students, and my teacher's have helped shaped me, my teaching method."

 "Based on a very personal approach tailored for every student, the cornerstones of my teaching method are, full acceptance of each student, positive encouragement, patience, listening, nurturing, being instinctive and most importantly, having fun.
 One important factor in every lesson is each student getting a chance to hear themselves sounding good immediately.
 My students who enter into competitions get my full support and they often win top awards and honors but I attribute that to not forcing them and my belief in following their joy for music and the lessons.
-I want each student to look forward to each lesson, knowing that they will feel better about themselves after their work is done.
+I want each student to look forward to each lesson, knowing that they will be one step closer after their work is done.
 That being said, we want to make some good music in every lesson."

 Today, Kelly still performs in several groups (mostly his own group Kelly Shepherd and NoMad Stories).
 He organizes several recitals for his students annually.
 He also does workshops with professionals for students as well as doing workshops with his students for other students.
 He leads several youth ensembles.
 Kelly has recorded several of his own recordings as well as having recorded on other musicians CDs.